thecartercenter/nemo/docs/production-setup.md

 This guide assumes:

-* You have an Ubuntu server up and running (version 14.04 recommended)
+* You have an Ubuntu server up and running (version 14.04 recommended).
 * You have a domain name (e.g. yoursite.example.com) pointing to the server's IP address.
 * Port 443 on the server is open to the world.
 * You have a valid SSL certificate for your domain.
 ELMO requires SSL for general security and to comply with ODK Collect's requirement for same.
 Free SSL certificates are widely available nowadays.
 Try [here](https://google.com/search?q=free+ssl+certificate).